Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

 Tasks:
-1) Fill in the gaps to make an application write data to console
+1) Fill in the gaps to make an application write data to console: fill the gaps to print "Fixed" to console with a new line.
+Use code snippet provided here:

+    public class FillGapsApp {
+        public static void main(String[] args) {
+                  .           ("Fixed");
+        }
+    }

-2) make console output like: "java" + \n "is" + \n +"smth"
+2) make console output like: "java" + \n "is" + \n +"smth".
+Create java program that will write to console: java is smth
+For that use the following code snippet:

+    public class PrintWordsApp {
+        public static void main(String[] args) {
+            //write your code here
+        }
+    }

-3) create main method and make console output:"This is my first Java program"
+3) create main method and make console output:"This is my first Java program".
+Create java program that will write to
+console:
+This is my first Java program
+For that use the following code snippet:

+    public class PrintSentenceApp {
+    }

 4) given piece of code:(not compiling one), fill everything that is missing for the program and compile and build it.
+Do that inside of a code snippet here:

+    public class BrokenApp {
+        public main(String args) {
+            System.out,println("fixMe)
+        }
+    }

 5) update this class to make an output: "I'm updated." + \n "can be compiled.
-And can write to console"
+And can write to console" The code to be updated is inside of a code snippet:

+    public class UpdatedApp {
+        public static void main(String[] args) {
+            System.out.println("fixMe");
+        }
+    }

 #Java key points